lmuntaner/tech-introduction-product-people/docs/databases/relational.md

 7 | For Whom The Bell Tolls | 5
 8 | Junkie | 6

 We changed the column name `author` for `author_id` to better represent what it is.
-But this is not a technical requiremnet.
-Rather a best practice.
+This is not a technical requirement, rather a best practice.

-Now, out `author_id` is pointing to an `id` in the table `writers`.
+Now, the column `author_id` is pointing to an `id` in the table `writers`.
 A column that points to a primary key in another table is called **FOREIGN KEY**.

 This relationship is called a one-to-many relationship.